 That is hugely untrue.
 But it’s instructive – especially for those of us in bailiwicks like South Florida who take the Latinizing of America as a given thing and not a grave threat.
 The immigration deal President Trump just tariff-leveraged with Mexico may or may not stem the tide of Central American migrants.
 The real question is why so much of America prefers punitive, short-term immigration policy solutions like Trump’s instead of genuine, long-term reform.

-And the real reason is that so much of America does fear if not loathe Latin Americans – the way so much of Britain once loathed the Irish.
+And the real reason is that so much of America does fear if not loathe Latin Americans – the way so much of America once loathed the Irish.

 When my friend brought up her Irish ancestors, I had just finished weeks of interviews with recently arrived Guatemalan refugees in Palm Beach County.
 Most are fleeing a climate change-related agricultural apocalypse that’s left large swaths of Guatemala stark and starving.

 In other words, it’s a lot like the apocalyptic potato blight that decimated Ireland a century-and-a-half ago and sent more than a million people fleeing that country.

 It’s hard to look at that, of course, and not recall Trump branding Mexicans as rapists, murderers and drug traffickers at his 2016 presidential campaign launch.
 Or his complaint last year about immigrants from "shithole" developing countries.
 Trump can get away with demonizing Latin Americans for the same reason Harper's Weekly could get away with vilifying the Irish: there is, as there was then, a large enough base of popular support for it.